-Abeking & Rasmussen launches 74.5m superyacht Elandess
+Abeking & Rasmussen delivers 74.5m superyacht Elandess

 The owner's brief called for modern and spacious yacht that would be equally suited for relaxed family time or entertaining.
 Much of the interior spaces are open plan and flexible by design to accommodate such needs.
-And there are a variety of interesting communal spaces, from the 8 x 2.5 metre superyacht swimming pool on the massive sun deck to the Nemo Lounge below the waterline and an observation lounge on the upper deck.
+There are also a variety of interesting communal spaces, from the 8 x 2.5 metre superyacht swimming pool on the massive sun deck to the Nemo Lounge below the waterline and an observation lounge on the upper deck.